-via flickr CC @Alan Wylde
+Le Corbusier via Flickr CC @Alan Wylde

 Villa Savoye was designed by the Swiss architect Le Corbusier as the weekend home for the Savoye family.
 The Savoyes were a couple of bankers who gave the architect total freedom to express himself.

-The architect wrote about Villa Savoye: “The house will rest on the grass as an object without disturbing anything,” because it is raised above a meadow.
-It overturns the traditional codes of architecture of a classic country house and redefines all the architectural criteria of living spaces according to their function, their relationship of forms, light and landscape”.
+The house will rest on the grass as an object without disturbing anything because it is raised above a meadow.
+It overturns the traditional codes of the architecture of a classic country house and redefines all the architectural criteria of living spaces according to their function, their relationship of forms, light, and landscape

 Formulated in 1926, Le Corbusier’s Five Points of a New Architecture meant the beginning of the Modern Architecture in the 20th century and dictated a new approach to the design of domestic architecture.
 The freedom of this new design vocabulary allowed huge amounts of light, air, and space while creating uninterrupted openings in building facades and liberating the interior from the post and beam reinforced concrete structures within.
-Le Corbusier’s Five Points for a New Architecture are as follows.

 1- THE USE OF PILOTIS (STILTS)

-Le Corbusier replaced the supporting walls by a grid of reinforced concrete load-bearing columns, called pilotis, offering increased open space creating a “box in the air”
+Le Corbusier replaced the supporting walls by a grid of reinforced concrete load-bearing columns, called pilotis, offering increased open space creating a “box in the air”.

 2- FREE, OPEN PLAN